wtoloza-dev/descubreboyaca-backend/ARCHITECTURE.md

 # Architecture

-This document describes the architecture of the Descubre Boyacá backend, which implements a **hybrid approach** combining multiple architectural patterns according to the needs of each layer.
+This document provides a high-level overview of the Descubre Boyacá backend architecture.
+For detailed implementation patterns and guidelines, refer to the specific documentation files in `docs/code/`.

 ## 📐 Overview